Ferris-Labs/site-draft/content/en/docs/User Guide/taxonomy_tagging.md

 linkTitle: "Taxonomy/Tagging"
 weight: -11
 description: >
-  Overview and "How to" add Tags and the importance of Taxonomy
+  Overview and "How to" add Tags and the importance of Taxonomy.
 ---

 Taxonomies or Tags, are the ability to organize and structure types and classes of objects and their correlations within executions/packages and workflows in this given use case.
 In other words, it is searchable and it makes it very easy to find related information.